Fine Needle Aspiration for Dogs

 Fine Needle Aspiration Costs

-The cost of a fine needle aspirate is relatively inexpensive considering the value that it adds to the overall examination of a pet.
-The price can be variable depending on where the test is performed, the lab that the samples are submitted to, or if sedation, anesthesia, or imaging is required for acquisition.
+A fine needle aspirate cost is relatively inexpensive, considering the value it adds to a pet’s overall examination.
+The price can vary depending on where the test is performed, the lab the samples are submitted to, or if sedation, anesthesia, or imaging is required for acquisition.

-Fine needle aspirate collection is generally not a recurring expense.
-However, a veterinarian may need to test the site again or order a biopsy if additional cells are requested by the pathologist.
+Fine needle aspirate collection is a screening test, so it is generally not a recurring expense.
+However, a veterinarian may need to test the site again or order a biopsy if the pathologist requests additional cells.
 Veterinary clinicians should be able to provide a total cost before the test is performed.

 Topics